JLMadsen/twoPhaseCommit/README.md

 commitHandler.setBalance(balance);
 commitHandler.execCommit();

-// if you want to reset the local balance and use the global you can reset
+// if you want to reset the local balance and use the global you can reset using resetBalance()

 commitHandler.resetBalance();
 ```